-There comes a time in a woman’s life when, at a particular age, there’s a forgone conclusion that symptoms such as night sweats, low moods, poor sleep, and weight gain are signs of early menopause or imminent menopause (also known as perimenopause).
+At a certain stage in a woman’s life, symptoms such as night sweats, low moods, poor sleep, and weight gain may automatically be attributed to imminent menopause (also known as perimenopause).
 While this may be true in some cases, it isn’t the rule, and women may tolerate discomfort when they really don’t have to.

-Hormonal imbalances unrelated to menopause can cause many of the same symptoms as menopause.
-This causes quite a bit of chaos in the body since hormones govern most of the key internal functions, so when they are out of balance, it can result in various symptoms throughout the body.
+Hormonal imbalances unrelated to perimenopause can result in many of the same symptoms.
+Because hormones govern most of the body’s key internal functions, when they are out of balance, it can result in quite a bit of chaos in the body with a long list of symptoms.

 What Do Hormones Do in the Body?

-Hormones regulate many processes in your body by conveying messages through your blood to your organs, skin, muscles, and other tissues.
-These chemical messengers instruct your body on what to do and when.
-Hormones are necessary for life and wellbeing.
+Hormones are chemical messengers that convey messages through your blood to your organs, skin, muscles, and other tissues, instructing your body on what to do and when.
+Hormones are necessary for life and well-being.

 - Appetite and metabolism